-I want to start this post by clarifying that contrary to popular belief, not all donkeys are natural guardians, especially mini donkeys like our little Tee.
+**I want to start this post by noting that contrary to popular belief, not all donkeys are natural guardians, especially mini donkeys like my little Tee.
 Please don’t assume donkeys will act as guardians—in fact they can be quite vulnerable to predators.
-Make sure that if you own donkeys that their fencing, paddocks, barns, and sheds are secure to keep them safe from threats.
+Make sure that if you own donkeys that their fencing, paddocks, barns, and sheds are secure to keep them safe from threats.**

 That being said…

-Earlier today, I was out fixing part of the fence in the pasture while my two year old son, Little Foot, sat next to me drawing shapes in the dirt with a stick.
-The town’s roaming flock of guinea hens were fluttering about on my property with four young guinea chicks in the center of the group.
-I was securing a new section of chicken-wire when suddenly the flock burst into a frantic squabble.
-I turned to find that a small (I’m assuming young) wild boar was charging the flock.
+Earlier today, I was out fixing part of the fence in the pasture while my two year old son sat next to me drawing shapes in the dirt with a stick.
+The town’s roaming flock of guinea hens fluttered about on my property with four young guinea chicks in the center of the group.
+As I secured a new section of chicken-wire, the guinea-hen flock suddenly burst into a frantic squabble.
+I turned to find a small-ish (I’m assuming young?) feral hog charging the flock.

-I should note that upon first glance, I thought that the boar was some kind of pig.
-There’s a notorious woman in our town to breeds pigs and animal control has about had it with how often her young pigs get loose.
-But this was no pig.
+I should note that upon first glance, I thought that the hog was some kind of domestic pig.
+There’s a notorious woman in our town who breeds pigs and animal control has about had it with how often her young pigs get loose.
+But this was no domestic pig.
 This was a boar with a line of thick, black hair down its back and stripes along its sides.
 Boar’s noses are typically longer, too and this was quite a snout.

-I stood from my project and the small boar caught sight of me.
+I stood from my project when the hog caught sight of me.
 I paused and it paused and for a moment, we stared at each other.
-I gripped the wire cutters tightly in my hand and with the other hand, I slowly nudged my two year old son behind my legs.
+I gripped the wire cutters tightly in one hand and with the other, slowly nudged my two year old son behind my legs.

-The guineas retreated into the bushes, their chattering terrified, and the boar began running straight for Little Foot and me, snorting angrily.
+The guineas retreated into the bushes, their chattering terrified, and the boar began running straight for my son and me, snorting angrily.
 I turned to pick up my son, thinking I could try and outrun the boar and as I did, from the right like a bolt of lightning, Tee came flying through with his head down and ears back.

-The boar squealed, changed course not fifteen feet from Little Foot and me, and ran away so fast he was nothing more than a black and brown blur.
-Tee followed directly behind him grunting and bucking his legs and running after that boar faster than I even thought possible.
-Dirt and sand flew up fiercely in their tracks.
+The boar squealed, changed course not fifteen feet from my kid and me, and ran away so fast he was nothing more than a black and brown blur.
+Tee followed directly behind him grunting and bucking his legs and running after that boar faster than I ever seen him move.
+Dirt and sand ballooned up fiercely in their tracks.

-Tee chased him all the way to a small opening in the fence far across our property which the boar struggled to squeeze through.
+Tee chased him all the way to a small opening in the fence far across the property which the hog struggled to squeeze through.
 It managed to escape as Tee stomped his hooves around and around.

-I clutched Little Foot tightly in my arms, my heart pounding so heavily I could hardly hear a thing.
-Bunny and Tink appeared behind us, eyes wide and ears up when Little Foot said, “Mommy, Tee chase that pig so fast!”
+I clutched my son tightly in my arms, my heart pounding so heavily I could hardly hear a thing.
+Bunny and Tink appeared behind us, eyes wide and ears up when my kiddo said, “Mommy, Tee chase that pig so fast!”
 All I could do was nod.
 We all watched Tee who paced back and forth across that small opening, his ears perked and chest puffed.